rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pyenv install 3.9.1
 ```

-You can run that command with any version that you want to have installed in your computer.
+You can run that command with any version that you want to have installed on your computer.
 To see all the installed versions, just run:

 ```
 pyenv versions